thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-2.md

 We can assume (maybe incorrectly) that for `PSCustomObject`s, we only have to check those properties cast as `string`.

 For the purposes of the original challenge, this should be sufficient.
-However, I want to use this tool to help me create class definitions for [BluebirdPS][BluebirdPS].
+However, I want to use this tool to help me create class definitions for [BluebirdPS](https://www.powershellgallery.com/packages/BluebirdPS/0.8.3).
 The output from the TwitterAPI for several objects include different `uri` and `datetime` typed properties.

 I'd like to take this time explain the design practice when creating a tool like `Resolve-PropertyType`.